SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### Hazards

-In CPUs, a hazard is when the next instruction cannot execute in the following cycle, or doing so would lead to an error.
+In processors, a hazard is when the next instruction cannot execute in the following cycle, or doing so would lead to an error.
 Data dependence is when an instruction depends on the data of the preceeding statement.
 Data hazards ocur when instructions exhibit data dependence modify data in different stages of a pipeline, potentially leading to race conditions.
 Three type of data hazards: